foxyglue/Kellog-Web/README.md

 # Kellog-Web
-AOL for Human and Computer Interaction course
+Final project for Human and Computer Interaction course

+This project use simple HTML, CSS, and Javascript.